Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

 The data used was gotten from the tutors of Ladies in Tech program for exploration and analysis as a prerequisite for the certification.

 ## TOOLS USED
- Microsoft Excel for data exploration, cleaning and transforming SQL for querying and analysing data in relational database Powerbi for visualization and building interactive dashboards
+- Microsoft Excel for data exploration, cleaning and transforming, analysis
+- SQL (Structured Query Language) for querying and analysing data in relational database
+- Powerbi for visualization and building interactive dashboards

  ## DATA CLEANING AND PREPARATION